bpcmusic/telex/commands.md

 ------------- | -------------
 TO.ENV.ACT 1-n &alpha; | activates the envelope generator for the CV output; &alpha; (0 = off; 1 = on)
-TO.ENV.ATT 1-n &alpha; | attack time for the envelope; &alpha; in milliseconds TO.ENV.ATTS 1-n &alpha; | attack time for the envelope; &alpha; in seconds TO.ENV.ATTM 1-n &alpha; | attack time for the envelope; &alpha; in minutes TO.ENV.DEC 1-n &alpha; | decay time for the envelope; &alpha; in milliseconds TO.ENV.DECS 1-n &alpha; | decay time for the envelope; &alpha; in seconds TO.ENV.DECM 1-n &alpha; | decay time for the envelope; &alpha; in minutes TO.ENV.TRIG 1-n | triggers the envelope to play
+TO.ENV.ATT 1-n &alpha; | attack time for the envelope; &alpha; in milliseconds TO.ENV.ATT.S 1-n &alpha; | attack time for the envelope; &alpha; in seconds TO.ENV.ATT.M 1-n &alpha; | attack time for the envelope; &alpha; in minutes TO.ENV.DEC 1-n &alpha; | decay time for the envelope; &alpha; in milliseconds TO.ENV.DEC.S 1-n &alpha; | decay time for the envelope; &alpha; in seconds TO.ENV.DEC.M 1-n &alpha; | decay time for the envelope; &alpha; in minutes TO.ENV.TRIG 1-n | triggers the envelope to play

 ####TXo Global Commands